 Can Vaccines Hurt my Pet?

-Some muscle soreness, lethargy and mild fever persisting for a day or two are considered common (normal) reactions to stimulation of the immune system.
+Some muscle soreness, lethargy and mild fever persisting for a day or two are considered common (normal) reactions stimulating the immune system.
+Occasionally a firm swelling temporarily develops at a vaccine site, especially with killed vaccines.
 Vaccine reactions beyond this are unusual but possible.
 Allergic reactions characterized usually by facial swelling and hives are a strong sign that special care should be taken in administering vaccinations.
 Vomiting can be a sign of impending shock and should be taken seriously after vaccination.
 Since allergic reactions potentially can become worse with each episode, it is important to take heed of these signs as severe reactions can result in shock or even death.

 Another reaction that has received tremendous press lately is the vaccine-induced fibrosarcoma, a form of cancer in cats.
 See the next question.